 MLP: The First Development Stage

-The ultimate guide to building MVPs is to start with the minimum learnable product.
+The secret to quick MVP development is to start with the minimum learnable product.
 Because you should be able to create an MVP in a little time; a prior stage is needed.
 What will go into building an MVP is the significant information you have to gather in this stage.
 Here’s what that information is:

 - What you need to know: What attracts prospects?